gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

  * `layer_count_<status>`: number of chunks for which a `<status>` generation step has been performed
  * `layer_time_<status>`: cumulative time for all chunks spent on generating `<status>` step

+### add_chunk_ticket(pos, type, radius)

+Adds a chunk ticket at a position, which makes the game to keep the designated area centered around `pos` with radius of `radius` loaded for a predefined amount of ticks, defined by `type`.
+Allowed types are `portal`: 300 ticks, `teleport`: 5 ticks, and `unknown`: 1 tick.
+Radius can be from 1 to 32 ticks.

+This function is tentative - will likely change when chunk ticket API is properly fleshed out.